How do I compare racehorse syndicate websites?

 If they don't advertise how long they have been in business you can assume they are relatively new, and therefore more risky.

 OWNARACEHORSE created its first syndicate in 2004.
-At the time of writing, we have been continuously operating for 18 years and OWNARACEHORSE are the ONLY small-share syndicate to provide a racing guarantee at no extra cost.
+At the time of writing, we have been continuously operating for over twenty years and OWNARACEHORSE are the ONLY small-share syndicate to provide a racing guarantee at no extra cost.

 The very best of luck finding a winning racehorse to be part of!